It’s impossible to predict whether your dog will become sick from eating raw meat.

 Usually, Salmonella infections are of special concern for very old, young, or immunocompromised patients, but even otherwise healthy adults occasionally require hospitalization.

-Some Salmonella strains can also affect dogs.
-Most dogs simply carry the bacteria in their gut without developing any signs of illness.
+And despite contentions to the contrary by raw-meat advocates, some Salmonella strains can also affect dogs.
+It is true that most dogs simply carry the bacteria in their gut without developing any signs of illness.
 However, some dogs become quite sick and suffer from acute diarrhea for several days.
 Occasionally, even more severe symptoms manifest.

 Additionally, even if your dog doesn’t develop an illness from the bacteria, they surely spread infective spores nearly everywhere they go, potentially putting your family at risk.